 What Worked Well

-Ethnographic immersion: Being embedded as an engineer wasn't just a research method—it was essential for gaining authentic insights.
-During formal interviews, employees gave polished, idealized descriptions.
-But when I was working alongside them during a deployment emergency, I saw the real behaviors: how they circumvented broken processes, who they actually called for help, and what they said in Slack when leadership wasn't listening.
+Being embedded as an engineer wasn't just a research method—it was essential.
+During formal interviews, employees gave polished descriptions.
+But working alongside them during a deployment emergency, I saw real behaviors: circumvented processes, who they actually called for help, what they said when leadership wasn't listening.

-Co-design workshops: The "Quick 4s" sketching method—where participants have 4 minutes to rapidly sketch solution ideas—was transformative.
+The "Quick 4s" sketching method was transformative.
 Employees who struggled to articulate problems verbally could suddenly visualize solutions on paper.
 One deployment engineer who had been quiet during interviews became animated, sketching four different interface concepts.
-"This is exactly what I need!" he exclaimed.

-Multi-stakeholder perspective: Understanding all five teams prevented classic startup mistakes: solving one group's problems while creating new ones for another.
-For example, I initially proposed a comprehensive documentation system that would solve Engineering's need for specs.
-But when I interviewed Deployment, they explained such a system would add 30 minutes to each deployment because they'd need to read through everything.
-The solution needed to be searchable and filterable by team role.
+Understanding all five teams prevented classic mistakes: solving one group's problems while creating new ones for another.
+A comprehensive documentation system would solve Engineering's needs but add 30 minutes to each deployment.

 Key Learnings

-Startup chaos is systemic, not personal: Initially, I assumed the communication breakdowns resulted from individual negligence.
-After observation, I realized most failures stemmed from missing infrastructure—there simply weren't channels for information to flow correctly.
-Teams weren't lazy or uncooperative; they were working around systems that didn't support their workflows.
+- Startup chaos is systemic, not personal: Most failures stemmed from missing infrastructure—not individual negligence.
+Teams weren't lazy; they were working around systems that didn't support their workflows.

-Simple solutions win: When I presented early concepts, teams consistently chose simplicity over feature-richness.
-They wanted minimal clicks, maximum clarity, and predictable outcomes.
-One engineer told me, "I don't care if it has 20 features if it takes 5 seconds longer than doing it the old way."
+- Simple solutions win: Teams consistently chose simplicity over feature-richness.
+"I don't care if it has 20 features if it takes 5 seconds longer than doing it the old way."

-Visual communication accelerates alignment: Sketching during co-design clarified needs faster than verbal descriptions.
-When a Sales manager said "transparency," I thought he meant financial numbers.
-His sketch showed robot configuration visibility across teams.
-Without the visual, we would have spent weeks designing the wrong solution.
+- Visual communication accelerates alignment: When a Sales manager said "transparency," I thought he meant financial numbers.
+His sketch showed robot configuration visibility.
+Without the visual, we would have designed the wrong solution.

-Process documentation must capture informal wisdom: The biggest knowledge gaps weren't in documentation systems—they were in the undocumented workarounds experienced employees had developed.
-When employees described their workflows, they often didn't realize they were skipping or modifying official processes.
-Ethnographic observation caught these informal practices.
+- Process documentation must capture informal wisdom: The biggest knowledge gaps weren't in documentation—they were in the undocumented workarounds experienced employees had developed.

 Skills & Methods Demonstrated